cassidoo/HTML-CSS-Tutorial/README.md

 So, if you look at our example, you can also put tags inside other tags (like we did with the `<title>` tags inside the `<head>` tags).
 This is called *nesting* elements.
 In this case, we would say that the `<head>` *contains* the `<title>`.
 Sometimes when you have a lot of nested tags, it's hard to keep track, so you have to format your code with spacing, as shown.
 Typically, inner tags are spaced more than their outer tags (just as `<title>` is indented further than `<head>`).

-Let's take a look again at part1.html in the Structure folder.
+Let's take a look again at part1.html in the **1 - Structure** folder.
 You'll notice that the first line has `<!doctype html>`.
 Every HTML document and website has to have this special tag, as it tells the browser what language we're using.
 This is one of those special tags I mentioned that doesn't need a closing tag.

 On the second line, you can see a `<html>` tag.
 Everything in the website is contained by this tag, and the last line of your entire document will always be `</html>`.